 They brought their food stories with them, a cuisine that evolved from French roots, modified by the harsher climate of Quebec and New England: lots of dairy and butter, pork, wild game, hearty stews and soups, corn in every form, yeast breads, pickles, apple, plum, and berry everything, custards, fruit galettes and sweet maple pies.
 Every scrap of food they hunted, raised, or gathered was used, nothing wasted.

 Warm spices in a cold land

-Spices in sweet and savory dishes included cinnamon, cloves, ginger, allspice, and nutmeg, liberally used, along with maple and molasses.
+Spices in both sweet and savory dishes included cinnamon, cloves, ginger, allspice, cardamom, and nutmeg, liberally used, along with maple and molasses.
 Meals were slow-cooked, hearty, full of carbohydrates and fat.
 It fed large families and hard workers who burned every calorie.
 What wasn’t served up fresh was cured, salted, canned, dried, smoked, and pickled to preserve for the rest of the year.